devicehive/dcos-bridging/README.md

 ## Pre-requisites

-A deployed DC/OS cluster required to run bridges.
+A deployed DC/OS cluster is required to run bridges.
 You can follow the instructions available on the DC/OS web site to create an environment.
 There are several options (like AWS, Google Cloud) available.
 The simplest one in our case is using the [AWS CloudFormation template](https://docs.mesosphere.com/1.7/administration/installing/cloud/aws/).
 Once the managed environment is ready, you might want to open the Web UI and check the status of your stack.